A lot of people ask me about brand design and the graphics that accompany these blog posts.

 Not just a description of what you do or sell, but a compelling microscript of the value experience that your target audience can expect.
 It’s a sharply honed combination of rational and emotional benefits that are specific to the target audience, and not lost in the execution.

 Creativity is the lifeblood of the advertising industry.
 Don’t get me wrong… I love it, especially in categories where there’s no other differentiation.
 But sometimes you have to put clarity in front of creativity.
 So start with strategy.
 Then be very clear about the value proposition.
-Then go to strategy.
 Then a tight creative brief.
 And finally, lastly, ads.
 That’s how you can achieve clarity in business communication.

 Want funding for your startup?
 You need overall business clarity.